- Bus Safety: Check seat belts and provide an emergency info card.

 - Asthma school coordination: Keep a spare inhaler, spacer, and a written asthma action plan with the teacher and the counselling office; locking the inhaler in a cabinet defeats the purpose because symptom onset gives only minutes [1][2].

 - Severe allergies and the EpiPen protocol: AAFP guidance is explicit — first-line treatment for anaphylaxis is "intramuscular epinephrine into the anterolateral thigh," ideally administered within the first few minutes of symptom onset [4].
-Istanbul private schools and many public schools store two family-supplied auto-injectors (one in the classroom, one in the counsellor's office) for any student with a documented anaphylaxis history; at least two staff must be trained in hands-on use [3][4].
-AAFP also recommends schools maintain an "institutional supply of epinephrine auto-injector for general use" [4].
+For a child with a documented anaphylaxis risk, it is recommended to keep an adrenaline auto-injector both at school and with the child; having at least two adults (for example the class teacher and the nurse/administrator) trained in its use is important for safety [8].
+How this is arranged varies by school and resources; in Turkey, adrenaline auto-injectors are not routinely stocked in pharmacies and are often sourced from abroad, so family supply and sharing with the school matters [8].
+AAFP also suggests schools consider maintaining an "institutional supply of epinephrine auto-injector for general use" [4].

 - Paediatric asthma action plan: A green–yellow–red zone plan (peak-flow or symptom-based) should be visible in the classroom; the PE teacher needs to know the pre-exercise rescue-inhaler rule.